benmvp/react-workshop/src/testing/03-callbacks-markup/README.md

 ## Exercises

-- Write remaining event handling tests for `EmailListItem`
+- Add remaining event handling tests for `EmailListItem`
   * calls `onMarkUnread` handler with email ID when "mark unread" button is clicked
   * calls `onDelete` handler with email ID when delete button is clicked
   * Pass dummy `jest.fn()` for the `onMarkUnread` & `onDelete` props for the other tests since the props are required.
 There should be no more missing prop warnings